Data Sharing Addendum

 7. Cooperation.
 Each party will reasonably cooperate with the other in any activities contemplated by the Controller Services and to enable each party to comply with its respective obligations under applicable Data Protection Laws.
 Without limiting the foregoing, in the event of a change in Data Protection Laws or a determination by a supervisory authority or competent court affecting the data processing undertaken under this DSA, the parties shall work together in good faith to make any amendments to this DSA as are reasonably necessary to ensure continued compliance with Data Protection Laws

 8. Security & Security Incidents.
-Each party shall implement and maintain appropriate technical and organisational measures designed to protect the security and integrity of Data it receives in the course of the Services, including protection against a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to the Data (a “Security Incident“) and that, at a minimum comply with Data Protection Laws and Annex II to this DSA.
-Each party receiving Data shall ensure the persons authorized to process such Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.
-Upon becoming aware of a Security Incident, each party shall inform the other party without undue delay and shall provide all such timely information and cooperation as the other party reasonably requires in order to comply with its obligations under Data Protection Laws (or in relation to Trulioo, its commitments under the relevant contract with a customer) and the affected party shall further take all such measures as are necessary to remedy or mitigate the effects of the Security Incident and shall keep the other party informed of all developments in connection with the Security Incident, to the extent it relates to the Data received by the affected party under the Agreement.
+Each receiving party shall implement and maintain appropriate technical and organisational measures designed to protect the Data it receives from a Security Incident in accordance with Annex II of this DSA (“Security Measures“).
+Upon becoming aware of a Security Incident that affects Data receivd from the other party, the affected party shall inform the other party without undue delay and shall provide all such timely information and cooperation as the other party reasonably requires in order to comply with its obligations under Data Protection Laws and the affected party shall further take all such measures as are reasonably necessary to remedy or mitigate the effects of the Security Incident and shall keep the other party informed of all developments in connection with the Security Incident.

 9. International Transfers